 How to use Ecogrease The first formula of Ecogrease was a little thinner, but its now thicker and more durable.
 We therefore recommend taking the whole cap off to squeeze it out.

 Ecogrease is used on the assembly line of a couple of bike companies now, for a healthy workforce.
+And is now Grease gun compatible.

 How is Ecogrease green?